How Does FastOx Gasification Work?

 Low Capital and Operating Costs

-The average FastOx system is 22% more cost-effective than competing technologies, both as to capital needs and operating costs over the life of the system.
-A low parasitic load (16-20%) also increases system profits.
+The average FastOx system is more cost-effective than competing technologies, both as to capital needs and operating costs over the life of the system.
+This is due in part to its low parasitic load (16-20%) and low maintenance costs.

 Production of High Value Products

 The syngas produced via FastOx gasification can be converted into a wide range of sustainable and salable energy products, including electricity, diesel, hydrogen, and ammonia.
-Each FastOx systems are designed to meet the specifications of each site.
+The stone and metal tapped out of the system can also be sold.

 FastOx Gasification Scale